-Council's program of work will remain responsive to prioritising, rebuilding and/or improving key Council infrastructure damaged or destroyed in the fires.
-This includes damaged road surfaces, waste facilities, guideposts, guardrails, bridges, signposts that all require repair or improvement, along with water and sewer infrastructure including the new low-pressure sewerage system at Rosedale, which was extensively damaged.
+Council's program of works will remain responsive to prioritising, rebuilding and improving key public infrastructure that was damaged or destroyed in the bushfires.
+This includes damaged road surfaces and signage, bridges, waste facilities, and water and sewer infrastructure.
+A new low-pressure sewerage system at Rosedale will also be constructed due to extensive damage during the bushfire.

-A key focus will also be placed on advocating to the NSW Government for critical resilience strategies to be identified, funded, and implemented for major infrastructure including telecommunication systems, power supply, regional transport links, water and sewerage systems, hospitals and schools, emergency operations and evacuation centres.
-We will also urge the NSW Government to require improved business continuity - in particular alternate power supply - for fuel service stations, major food retailers and aged care facilities.
+A key focus will also be placed on advocating to the NSW Government for critical resilience infrastructure projects to be identified and funded.
+This could potentially include telecommunication systems, power supply, regional transport links, water and sewerage systems, hospitals, schools, an emergency operation centre and evacuation centres.
+We will also urge the NSW Government to require improved business continuity practices for fuel service stations, major food retailers and aged care facilities.